 3. Ensure that a written agreement exists covering what, how and when the work is to be done and the mechanism for payment - attach to ESS outcome

 4 .
-If the ESS indicates PAYE is to be operated - advise worker and submit payment requests to Payroll using External Payment form.
-If worker is a PSC forward
+If the ESS indicates PAYE is to be operated - advise worker and submit payment request to Payroll using External Payment form.
+If worker is a PSC forward to Finance Payment Section

 Any queries regarding the above guidance please contact University Payroll & Pensions team.